-Key Terms Current EPA/Corps Regulations Proposed Rule Final Rule Preliminary Analysis Floodplain/ High Tide Line/ Ordinary High Water (continued) The proposed rule used the term "floodplain" to identify waters that would be near (adjacent) to a WOTUS to claim federal jurisdiction Floodplain, under the proposed rule, meant an area bordering inland or coastal waters that was formed by sediment preposition from such water under present climatic conditions and is inundated during periods of moderate to high water flows The proposed rule definition relies heavily on "moderate to high water flows" rather than the Federal Emergency Management Agency's (FEMA) flood plain definitional terms such as 100 year or 500 year floodplains (viii) All waters located within a 100- year floodplain of navigable and interstate waters and territorial seas and all waters located within 4,000 feet of the high tide line or ordinary high water mark (OHWM) of navigable waters, interstate waters, territorial seas and impoundments where they are determined on a case-specific basis to have a significant nexus to navigable waters, interstate waters and/or territorial seas For waters determined to have a significant nexus, the entire water is a "water of the U.S." if a portion is located within the 100-year floodplain of navigable or interstate waters or territorial seas or within 4,000 feet of the high tide line or ordinary high water mark Waters in this section shall not be combined with adjacent waters when performing a significant nexus analysis If waters identified in this paragraph are also an adjacent water, no case-specific significant nexus analysis is required NEW LANGUAGE This language is broad and may have significant impact on county facilities and infrastructure in a 100-year floodplain or near a river, ocean, dam or interstate waters It is problematic using the term "100-year floodplain" for jurisdictional purposes: • Not all areas of the country have 100-year floodplain maps • In some parts of the country, the 100-year floodplain maps have not been updated-nor are they available • The 100-year flood maps are constantly changing, and the process to revise can be challenging This definition may impact jurisdictional stormwater and wastewater recycling features built in wet areas, such as constructed wetlands and grassy and vegetated swales
+Key Terms Current EPA/Corps Regulations Proposed Rule Final Rule Preliminary Analysis Floodplain/ High Tide Line/ Ordinary High Water The proposed rule used the term "floodplain" to identify waters that would be near (adjacent) to a WOTUS to claim federal jurisdiction Floodplain, under the proposed rule, meant an area bordering inland or coastal waters that was formed by sediment preposition from such water under present climatic conditions and is inundated during periods of moderate to high water flows The proposed rule definition relies heavily on "moderate to high water flows" rather than the Federal Emergency Management Agency's (FEMA) flood plain definitional terms such as 100 year or 500 year floodplains (viii) All waters8 located within a 100- year floodplain of navigable and interstate waters and territorial seas and all waters located within 4,000 feet of the high tide line or ordinary high water mark (OHWM) of navigable waters, interstate waters, territorial seas and impoundments where they are determined on a case-specific basis to have a significant nexus to navigable waters, interstate waters and/or territorial seas For waters determined to have a significant nexus, the entire water is a "water of the U.S." if a portion is located within the 100-year floodplain of navigable or interstate waters or territorial seas or within 4,000 feet of the high tide line or ordinary high water mark Waters in this section shall not be combined with adjacent waters when performing a significant nexus analysis If waters identified in this paragraph are also an adjacent water, no case-specific significant nexus analysis is required NEW LANGUAGE This language is broad and may have significant impact on county facilities and infrastructure in a 100-year floodplain or near a river, ocean, dam or interstate waters It may be problematic using the term "100-year floodplain" for jurisdictional purposes: Not all areas of the country have 100-year floodplain maps In some parts of the country the 100-year floodplain maps In some parts of the country floodplain maps have not been updated-nor are they available The 100-year flood maps are constantly changing, and the process to revise can be challenging The agencies' Economic Analysis states "that a vast majority of the nation's water features are located within 4,000 feet" of a jurisdictional water.
+The agencies go on to state, "We believe, therefore, that very few waters will be located outside 4,000 feet and within a 100-year floodplain."